palewire/first-python-notebook/docs/prerequisites/git.rst

 For this class you will need to have git installed and working from your command prompt.

-You can verify it's working on terminal by entering the follow code and hitting the enter key:
+You can verify it's working from your terminal by typing in the follow code and hitting the enter key:

 .. code-block:: bash